 Are Helmets Required When Riding a Motorcycle in Pennsylvania?

-Helmets may not protect you from impact completely or save the other parts of your body, but they help to protect your brain from injury in case you crash.
+Helmets may not protect you from impact completely or save the other parts of your body from accident injuries, but they help to protect your brain from injury in case you crash.
 Most crashes occur during trips less than five miles long and at a speed slower than 30 mph.
 Driving slow for a short distance is not a good reason to leave a helmet at home.

 Is Lane Splitting Legal in Pennsylvania?